mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Struggles with changes she doesn't understand

 ### Background & History
-Born in 860 CR, before the Worldrend, Seraphine remembers the unified kingdoms.
+Born in 147 BW, before the Worldrend, Seraphine remembers the unified kingdoms.
 She was young when the Worldrend happened (147 years old) but old enough to understand the tragedy.
 That memory shapes her politics - she supports eventual reunification.

 She became Matriarch of House Silverleaf in 1102 CR (at 242) when her mother passed leadership to her.
 For 145 years, she's guided the house through wars, droughts, plagues, and political upheaval.

 She transformed Silverpine from a small forest settlement into a major city - while ensuring it remained in harmony with the Silverwood.
 She established the University, attracted scholars and artisans, created a model of urban-forest coexistence that others try to emulate.

 But she's tired.
-387 years is long even for elves.
+Nearly 1,400 years is ancient even for elves—she's among the oldest living beings in Thaldros, second only to her ancestor Matriarch Seraphina.
 She's seen friends die, forests burn and regrow, kingdoms rise and fall.
 She's grooming her son Arannis to inherit, but worries he's too aggressive, too willing to fight rather than negotiate.

 Recently, the forest has been whispering warnings.
 Something is wrong in the deep woods.
 Trees are dying in patterns she doesn't recognize.
 Animals flee from nothing visible.
 She fears something from before the Worldrend is awakening.

 ### Connections
 - **Son:** Ranger-Lord Arannis Silverleaf (loves him, worries about his methods)
+- **Family:** Council Mistress Elara Silverleaf (Rector of Silverpine University; formerly managed house affairs, now focuses on academia)
+- **Ancestor:** Matriarch Seraphina Silverleaf (the ancient founder; seeks her wisdom on matters of great import)
 - **Friend:** Council Elder Thaelon Starlight (Aethermere, old friend from before Worldrend)
 - **Ally:** Princess Elanil Aethermere (supports her diplomatic efforts)
 - **Apprentice:** Archdruid Silvaris Oakenheart (Aethermere, trained by her)